NikOcaml/Azure-CI-Functions-Scraper/Readme.md

 The parsing basically consists of a relevancy evaluation at one's will so that a subset of highly appropriate new results (job postings) are subsequently sent via email to the recipient.
 Whether a new job gets send via email depends on the relevancy condition.
 Right now it is simply a function of search word occurence counts - but that works satisfactory: Word1 and Word2 must occur in the job description; word3 and word4's occurrences must add up to at least 3.

+### To Do:
+- Make Relevancy condition easily updateable
+- Email with ACI log if Container State does not equal Succeeded after Termination